pydoit/doit-tmp-doc/_sources/reference/index.rst.txt

         cmd-action defined as list of strings and pathlib file names representing shell command arguments.
 The cmd-action list is invoked in one shell call.

     (task) main actions
-        actions mentioned in task declaration under key "actions", defining the activity creating task results.
+        actions mentioned in task declaration under key `actions`, defining the activity creating task results.

     (task) clean actions
-        actions mentioned in task declaration under key "clean", defining the activity cleaning task results.
+        actions mentioned in task declaration under key `clean`, defining the activity cleaning task results.

-    (task) uptodate actions
+    (task) up to date actions
-        actions mentioned in task declaration under key "uptodate", defining the activity determining, if the task is uptodate.
+        actions mentioned in task declaration under key `uptodate`, defining the activity determining, if the task is up to date.

     result database
-        database persisting status of last task execution incl. files from all "file_dep" and "targets" lists.
+        database persisting status of last task execution incl. files from all `file_dep` and `targets` lists.

-    DB-backend
+    DB-Backend
         specific technology used to serialize data in result database.

     command run